rubenpieters/sys-polyflow/spec/proposal.md

 In this section we gather related suggestions which could be considered alternative solutions to this problem.

-- extending the TypeScript syntax, such as a `oneof` generic constraint: [#25879](https://github.com/microsoft/TypeScript/issues/25879), [#27808](https://github.com/microsoft/TypeScript/issues/27808) or [#30284](https://github.com/microsoft/TypeScript/pull/30284)
+1. extending the TypeScript syntax, such as a `oneof` generic constraint: [#25879](https://github.com/microsoft/TypeScript/issues/25879), [#27808](https://github.com/microsoft/TypeScript/issues/27808) or [#30284](https://github.com/microsoft/TypeScript/pull/30284)
-- dependent types in TypeScript, which would have a huge impact on the compiler and is possibly out of scope for the TypeScript project
+2. dependent types in TypeScript, which would have a huge impact on the compiler and is possibly out of scope for the TypeScript project
-- this extension is a more refined idea based on previous ideas of narrowing types based on term-level checks such as [#21879](https://github.com/microsoft/TypeScript/issues/21879)
+3. this extension is a more refined idea based on previous ideas of narrowing types based on term-level checks such as [#21879](https://github.com/microsoft/TypeScript/issues/21879)

+## Complementary to `oneof` constraints

+This proposal has some overlapping use cases with proposals which propose to extend TypeScript with a form of `oneof` generic constraint, as mentioned in point 1.
+This proposal is not competing with these, but rather should be seen as complementary.
+The `oneof` proposals suggest a new generic constraint which is more restrictive in which instantiations it allows.
+However, for many of these use cases this is only part of the solution.
+In addition to adding this syntax, the typechecker must also take this restriction into account to typecheck the original use cases.
+This proposal kickstarts the implementation of this additional behaviour by focusing on a more constrained use case which does not need this new constraint.
+If a `oneof` generic constraint is added to TypeScript, the behaviour defined in this proposal can be extended to take this additional constraint into account.

 # Checklist